Grid Hero Questions

 Effective as of August 26, 2018

-There's a lot of reasons but one could be because of The 26% Investment Tax Credit whether you own the solar or they own the solar.
+There's a lot of reasons but one could be due to the 26% Investment Tax Credit whether you own the solar or they own the solar.
 The federal credit is a catalyst for energy freedom, control, and savings.
 Solar cuts your energy costs and is the best way to protect your home, family, and help preserve our natural environment for future generations.

 We'll get you a savings report that puts this point in black and white.
-As long as you can get most of your power from solar and you are hedged against utility inflation so it's costing you much less than the utility, it's a no-brainer.
+As long as you can get most of your power from solar and you are hedged against utility inflation so it's costing you less than the utility, you win.